teknopaul/mod_upload/README.md

 It does not install out of-the-box you need to be familiar with Apache config and do some copy pasteing.

-Build is a bash script, I never grokked make.
+Build is a bash script.
 It builds OK on my Fedora 32 bit and 64 bit systems, not tried it on any other distros.
 Any volunteers to tidy that up is welcome, as are ports to any other OS.

 mod_upload and mod_jsonindex are in no way dependent, you can run one without the other.